mjhea0/thinkful-mentor/python/fizzbuzz/advanced/readme.md

 	Update the program so that all of the tests still pass.

 1. Share your code on [Code Review Stack Exchange](http://codereview.stackexchange.com/).
-Ask for feedback as well as an additional stretch goal.
+Ask for feedback as well as an additional stretch goal for you to implement.